 The first identification formula~\eqref{eqn::id_out} expresses $\tau$ using a standard outcome regression approach.
-It decomposes the conditional expectation of the composite outcome given covariates and treatment as $E\{Y I (T>k) \mid X, A \}= E(Y \mid T>k, X, A ) P(T>k\mid X, A) = E(Y \mid T\wedge C>k, X, A ) P(T>k\mid X, A) $.
-This formulation models the conditional mean outcome $Y$ among individuals who do not have any ICE by time $k$, and weights it by the probability of not experiencing a treatment-related ICE by that time.
+It decomposes the conditional expectation of the composite outcome given covariates and treatment as $E\{Y 1(T>k) \mid X, A \}= E(Y \mid T>k, X, A ) \pr(T>k\mid X, A) = E(Y \mid T\wedge C>k, X, A ) \pr(T>k\mid X, A) $.
+This formulation models the conditional mean outcome $Y$ among individuals who do not have any IE by time $k$, and weights it by the probability of not experiencing an effect-informative IE by that time.
 The second identification formula~\eqref{eqn::id_ipw} provides an alternative identification strategy based on inverse probability weighting.
-It identifies $\tau$ by reweighting observed outcomes among individuals who remain free of ICEs up to time $k$, separately within each treatment arm.
-The weights adjust for the different probability of observing the composite outcome and consist of two components: $e(X)$, which accounts for differences in treatment assignment probabilities, and $G_a(k\mid X)$, which adjusts for the probability of remaining free of treatment-unrelated ICEs up to time $k$ within each treatment group.
+It identifies $\tau$ by reweighting observed outcomes among individuals who remain free of IEs up to time $k$, separately within each treatment arm.
+The weights adjust for the different probability of observing the composite outcome and consist of two components: $e(X)$, which accounts for differences in treatment assignment probabilities, and $G_a(k\mid X)$, which adjusts for the probability of remaining free of effect-uninformative IEs up to time $k$ within each treatment group.
 Effectively, individuals with a lower probability of being observed are up-weighted, while those with a higher probability are down-weighted, ensuring an unbiased estimate of the treatment effect.